-For example a model of some country's official survey could comprise the topics "addresses" and "buildings" (figure 3).
-These concepts are independent; any relation is established algorithmically by way of coordinates.
-Individuals possess addresses; hence the person-model of this country is built upon the national model of official survey, whereby the topic "Persons" depends on the topic "Addresses" of the cadastre model.
+For example a model of some country's Cadastral Surveying could comprise the topics "addresses" and "buildings" (see figure 3).
+These concepts are independent; any relationship is established algorithmically by way of coordinates.
+Individuals possess addresses; hence the person-model of this country is built upon the national model of Cadastral Surveying, whereby the topic "Persons" depends on the topic "Addresses" of the cadastre model.

 Now it is planned to describe the inhabitants of area A more precisely than intended by the national person-model.
-So area A drafts its own model, transferring the topic "persons" from the nation-wide person-model and expanding it.
+So area A drafts its own model, transferring the topic "persons" from the nation-wide person-model and extending it.

 In area B it is planned to establish an explicit relationship between buildings and addresses on one hand, on the other the national person-model is considered inaccurate.
 Again the respective topics are transferred and specialized.
-Both expansions are combined in one single model - the "global view" of area B.
+Both extensions are combined in one single model - the "global view" of area B.

-1.4 Object Concept
+1.4 Object concept

-1.4.1 Objects and Classes
+1.4.1 Objects and classes